Skip to main content

 Benefits of Becoming an Engaging Leader

-• Become part of our diverse and supportive EL community and build relationships with your CNR peers from around the country and the world
+• Become part of our supportive EL community and build relationships with your CNR peers from around the country and the world

 • Learn how you can best utilize and improve your unique skills and strengths to prepare you for future leadership positions both on campus and in the professional world

-• Enhance your cultural and social sensitivity and learn to appreciate and encourage diversity and inclusion as both a leader and group member
+• Enhance your ability to encourage and cultivate community and student success as both a leader and group member

 • Understand different communication styles and develop the skills necessary to work and communicate well with a variety of individuals